 Literacy is how people understand and use information.
-It is how they read, write, and use numbers and communication technology (computers, phone, fax, email, internet).
+It is how they read, write, and use numbers and communication technology (computers, phone, fax, email and social networking).
 People communicate and use information with every group of people they meet: at work, at home, and in their community.